 • Sunglasses

 If hunting the Northern Lights in Iceland is at the top of your list, April is not to be ruled out for your visit.
 April is the last month that you’re likely to be able to see this phenomenon, so if it’s really important to you, try to plan your visit as early in the month as possible to avoid disappointment.
-And remember - it’s never a guarantee that you will actually get to witness the aurora borealis, as it depends on several factors, including weather, which as we’ve established is quite unpredictable in Iceland!
+And remember - it’s never a guarantee that you will actually get to witness the aurora borealis, as it depends on several factors, including weather, which, as we’ve established, is quite unpredictable in Iceland!

 No matter what time of year you plan to visit Iceland, our rental cars provide the perfect way to see the country at your own speed - your adventure begins here!